mr5cr4ch/gtst_course/day1_introduction.md

-hello this is text
+hello this is my first text
-git hub